LanceElyot/veggiewagon/text/Blog - How Buying Local Can Save Our Oceans.md

 Wilmington is beloved by all of its citizens for its pristine beaches—let's love it back by living sustainably.

-_For information on other solutions to the plastic problem, visit Plastic Ocean ProjectÕs website:_ http://www.plasticoceanproject.org/what-can-you-do.html.
+_For information on other solutions to the plastic problem, visit Plastic Ocean Project's website:_ http://www.plasticoceanproject.org/what-can-you-do.html.

 **References:**